clarifynl/responsive-pics/README.md

 | classes    | string or array | optional | `null`   | Additional CSS classes you want to add to the background element (e.g. `'my_bg_class'` or `['my_bg_class', 'my_second_bg_class']`).

 ### Process
-* When visiting the front-end page where the `ResponsivePicture` function call is made, the library will try and resize and/or crop your image on the fly and save it to in the same uploads folder as the original image.
+* When visiting the front-end page where the `ResponsivePics` function call is made, the library will try and resize and/or crop your image on the fly and save it to in the same uploads folder as the original image.
 * Once the image variation is created, it will skip the creation process of that variation on the next page load.
 The first page load can therefore take a while.
 * When you change one of the image size parameters, it will automatically try and create the new image variation on the next page load.
 * When the original image does not meet the dimension requirements of the requested image size, it will skip that image size variation and proceed to the next image size.